Lan-lab/Chrom-Lasso/README.md

 The domain files are constant for specific species, but the genomic coordinate in the file can be changed with genome version by tool "LiftOver".
 The cutting site files can be produced by tool "Oligomatch" with reference genome and cutting sequence for the restriction endonuclease.
 3. Test_Data：
-This folder contains "sortChr" files for Mouse and Human for testing Chrom-Lasso, the "sortChr" file are preprocessed file from raw "fastq" sequencing files, the preprocessing of "fastq" files can be done with our tutorial, which is the same as "Juicer", so you can use "Juicer" as well.
-The "Juicer" generates "merged_nodups" file, and you can use the Shell scripts in tutorial that sorts the file by chromosome order to generate "sortChr" file for further analysis.
+This folder contains "sortChr" simple example files for Mouse and Human for testing Chrom-Lasso, the "sortChr" file are preprocessed file from raw "fastq" sequencing files, the preprocessing of "fastq" files can be done by `Juicer` (https://github.com/aidenlab/juicer).
+The `Juicer` generates "merged_nodups" file, and you can use the Shell scripts in tutorial that sorts the file by chromosome order to generate "sortChr" file for further analysis.
 4. Tutorial：
-This folder contains the analysis pipeline for Mouse and Human, you can directly use "sotrChr" files in "Test_Data" folder to test the pipeline, you can also use your own "fastq" files from Hi-C experiments to test the tutorial step by step from the preprocessing to running Chrom-Lasso.
+This folder contains the analysis pipeline for Mouse and Human.
 ## Environment
 The compile of Chrom-Lasso Cpp code needs: gcc (>=4.9).
 And it also needs R (>=3.0) to run polynomial regression and lasso regression.
 Users can use "makefile" in Code folder for compiling Cpp code.
 ## Tutorial (mouse)